COFAlumni-USB/Physics-REBoot-Quantum-Information-Processing/Week 2 Projects/proyectos/README.md

-# Here are the different content submitted by the participants
+# Here are the submitted projects by the participants